 What are intersectional peonies?

-Also known as Itoh peonies after the Japanese breeder Toichi Itoh who created the first cross in the 1940s, intersectional peonies are cross between herbaceous and tree peonies.
-The idea being that you get the best of the both worlds, massive fragrant flowerheads that sit above the finely cut foliage, typical of tree peonies, but with the compact growth habit of an herbaceous peony.
 They tend to grow 60-90cm tall and are tough things more tolerant of cold weather than a tree peony, but not fazed by heat either.
 On top of that, Alec says they have incredible autumn foliage: “You get these greens, oranges and burgundies in such rich hues; herbaceous peonies just don’t colour up in the same way.”
 You also get between 40 and 50 flowers on mature plants and the flowers will last twice as long as ordinary peonies.
 “They go on for four to five weeks, with lots of small side buds and they are so fragrant too.”
 They’re also versatile, being as happy in a big pot as in the border.
 They are rare, beautiful blooms that are complicated to breed and that is reflected in the price tag, but take care of them at the beginning and for years to come you will have something to marvel at every summer.

-17 intersectional peonies
+17 of the best intersectional peonies

 Paeonia ‘Sonoma Sun’

-Has single, yellow flowers with a red heart that fade away to reveal a clear, yellow flower, like a good sun rise.
+This beautiful intersectional peony has a single, yellow flowers with a red heart that fade away to reveal a clear, yellow flower, like a good sun rise.
 Mid-season flowering.
 85cm.

 Paeonia ‘Morning Lilac’